OmarIzquierdo/ObsbotSharp/README.md

 # ObsbotSharp

 ObsbotSharp is an unofficial .NET library that lets you control OBSBOT cameras through their OSC (Open Sound Control) interface.
 The package wraps the raw OSC messages that the devices expect and exposes strongly-typed helpers for the Tiny, Tail, Meet and others webcam series.

 > **Disclaimer:** ObsbotSharp is a community project and is not affiliated with, endorsed by, or supported by OBSBOT.
-Use it at your own risk.

 ## Installation

-ObsbotSharp is distributed as a NuGet package targeting .NET 6.0 and newer.
+ObsbotSharp is distributed as a NuGet package targeting .NET 9.0 and newer.
 Install it with the tool of your choice:

 ```bash
 # .NET CLI